Posted Thursday, October 14, 2021

 M.S. says, “Great read for first time self-employed corp owners.
 Covers all the main basic of taxes and caveats.
 Well written and simple to understand for those not well versed in tax law.“

-Current release is 2019 Edition which includes the Tax Cuts & Jobs Act of 2017 and Section 199A deductions for small businesses.
+Current release is 2021-2022 Edition which includes the Section 199A deductions for small businesses and SECURE Act of 2019.
 We might have additional updates as the IRS provides further guidance.
 Please email us to let us know you want an updated version, and we will ship free of charge.
 You may also want to visit our blog to catch up on some recent guidance and other issues surrounding small businesses-

 Avoid Self-Employment Taxes